dgaydukov/cert-aws/sa/files/sa.md

 * desktop - user will see desktop of underlying OS on which app is run You can centrally manage versions, so users don't need to patch their apps.
 You can use tags to identify all resources used by a particular department, project, application, vendor, or use case
 To start streaming you need to create AppStream 2.0 stack (fleet of AppStream 2.0 instances that executes and streams applications to end users)
 If you want to stream your app you should create image using Image Builder.
-If you want appstream 2.0 communiate with on-premise create vpc and connect it to on-premise using VPN or Direct Connect.
+If you want appstream 2.0 communiate with on-premise create vpc and connect it to on-premise using DX/VPN.
 You app should be compatible with Windows Server 2012/2016/2019 (these OS currently supported by AppStream 2.0).
 If you need to support any dependency (like .NET framework) just add them to image.
 You can choose fleet instance type during creating, you can also change it after creation, just stop fleet, change type, start fleet.
 You can also choose graphic GPU instance types if your app require GPU processing (like Adobe Premiere Pro, Autodesk Revit, and Siemens NX)